nitya-mishraa/FUTURE_PE_02/Script/youtube_script.md

 ### Final chosen hook variation
 1. **Shock-based (Highest CTR )**
 “Warning: The AI tools I’m about to show you could literally replace YOUR job in 2025.”
-[Visual: Red flashing “⚠ JOBS AT RISK” text with glitch effect]
+[Visual: Red flashing “JOBS AT RISK” text with glitch effect]
 ---

 ## [Value Promise – 0:15 sec]